resources

 Learn Unix that is needed to install MD simulation programs, run MD simulations, and access supercomputers for running MD simulations by following this tutorial here.

 Amber, one of the commonly used MD simulation engines, has very well-documented tutorials for everyone to follow here.
 Run your very first alanine dipeptide simulation by following the tutorial here.
-Then I would recommend Amber tutorial 5.5 (advanced version of alanine dipeptide tutorial) and 6.3 (aMD tutorial but the most up-to-date method is GaMD or Gaussian accelerated molecular dynamics).
 Please download and install Amber and VMD from their respective websites before attempting these tutorials.

-GROMACS is another commonly used MD simulation engines and can be downloaded for free here, but there are many more like LAMMPS, etc.!
+GROMACS is another commonly used MD simulation engines and can be downloaded for free here, but there are many more like LAMMPS, etc.

 PyMOL is another commonly used MD simulation visualization programs (other than VMD) and can be downloaded for free here (college students).
-Chimera X is also a great visualization program!
+Chimera X is also a great visualization program.

 How to set up MD simulations (taken from https://ctlee.github.io/BioChemCoRe-2018/system-prep/)